adithkrishnan98/Task-Manager-App/README.md

 # Task-Manager-App
-A simple CRUD application  built using React JS, Sass, Framer Motion and JSON placeholder server as the data centre.
+A simple CRUD application built using React JS, Sass, Framer Motion that makes API calls to JSON server which acts as the data centre to create, update, delete and edit tasks.